The Blue Bird (1940 film): Differences between film and play

 The film, although following the basic plot of the play, greatly embellishes the story and does not contain the play's original dialogue.
 The opening black-and-white scenes and the war subplot were invented for the film.
-Mytyl's selfishness, the basic trait of her personality, is a plot thread specifically written into the motion picture that is not present in the original play.
+Mytyl's selfishness, the basic trait of her personality, is a plot thread specifically written into the motion picture that is not present in the original play, although Tyltyl, the older and more prominent child in the original, does somewhat share that characteristic.

 The play begins with the children already asleep and the dream about to begin, and there is no depiction of the family's daily life as in the film.

 Music

 Alfred Newman's original score to The Blue Bird was released in 2003 by Screen Archives Entertainment, Chelsea Rialto Studios, Film Score Monthly and Fox Music.
 The album contains the entire score as heard in the film in chronological order.
 It was produced using rare preservation copies of the original nitrate optical scoring sessions, which were digitally restored by Ray Faiola.
-The rare limited edition includes an illustrated 24-page color booklet with liner notes by film and music historians Jon Burlingame and Faiola, detailing the film's production and scoring.
+The rare limited edition includes an illustrated 24-page color booklet with exclusive liner notes by film and music historians Jon Burlingame and Faiola, detailing the film's production and scoring.